isomerpages/moe-kranjipri/_for-parents/Service Providers.md

 <br>School Bus Contract Price 1 Jan 2025 to 31 Dec 2026 <a href="/files/For%20Parents/Kranji_Pri_School_Bus_Contract_Price_2025.pdf" rel="noopener noreferrer nofollow" target="_blank">here</a>

 <h4>3.
 School Dental Clinic</h4>
-<p>The school dental clinic will be closed from 7 August 2024 to August/September
-2025.
-Students who require dental treatment may contact the buddy clinics at nearby schools for dental appointment.</p>
+<p>Parents may contact the clinic at 8798 5043 for appointment and enquiry.
+If the clinic is closed and students who require urgent dental treatment may contact the buddy clinics at one of hte following buddy clinics for assistance.</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>De La Salle Primary School, Tel: 91145692</p>